Javier Chillon

-Javier Chillon is a Spanish director of films and music videos, known for his "bizarre and compelling" short films, "simply unlike anything anyone else is making".
+films and music videos, particularly his "bizarre and compelling" short films, "simply unlike anything anyone else is making".
 Between them, Die Schneider Krankheit (2008), Decapoda Shock (2011), and the English-language They Will All Die in Space (2015) have been screened at over 800 international film festivals and won approximately 140 awards or honours.

 Early life and education

 Javier Chillon was born on 16 July 1977 in Madrid.
 He attended the Universidad Complutense de Madrid and received a licenciate in audiovisual communication, pursuing further education at the Institute of Filmmaking at Solent University, Southampton, where he graduated with a Master of Arts.
 After his studies, he began working in the audiovisual world and graphic design.

 Career

 Music video director

 In 2005, Miguel Bosé released Velvetina, a 13-track audio CD as well as a special edition on Creative Zen which included video clips for each single.
 Together with Jaime Barnatán, Chillon co-directed the clip for the second track on the album, Aún Más.
 The video is set in a futuristic dystopia inspired by films like the early George Lucas film THX-1138 and novels such as George Orwell's Nineteen Eighty-Four and Aldous Huxley's Brave New World.

 Chillon has since directed three more music videos for Madrid-based bands Waldorf Histeria in 2010 (Dicen que es Satán and Fantasmas), and Delobos in 2018, No One Saves.